marc-henrard/algorithmic-differentiation-book/README.md

 ad-book
 =======

-Tutorial for the book "Algorithmic Differentiation in Finance"
+Tutorial for the book "Algorithmic Differentiation in Finance Explained" by Marc Henrard.
+To appear.